Pareto Front Engineering of Dynamical Sweet Spots in Superconducting Qubits: Optimization Details of Pareto Fronts and Validation of Floquet Truncation

-The PFs obtained with four different selection strategies are shown in Fig.~\ref{PF_each}; these correspond to Fig.~1(a) in the main text.
-In region $C_1$, SPEA2 and tDEA achieve the most comprehensive coverage.
-In region $C_2$, all four algorithms perform well and yield broadly similar results.
-Region $C_3$ is sampled predominantly by ENS-MOEA/D, while the other methods contribute little coverage there.
-The locations of the three DSSs listed in Table~I are marked in each subfigure, and their corresponding periodic flux-modulation parameters are given in Table~\ref{Params_table}.
+The PFs obtained with four different selection strategies are shown in Fig.~\ref{PF_each}; their aggregated non-dominated set corresponds to Fig.~1(a) in the main text. { The four strategies provide complementary coverage of the PF: SPEA2 and tDEA sample the high-\(T_1\), low-\(T_\phi\) side most densely, all four algorithms give broadly similar coverage in the intermediate part, and ENS-MOEA/D contributes predominantly to the large-\(T_\phi\), lower-\(T_1\) end. } The locations of the three representative DSS working points listed in Table~I of the main text are marked in each subfigure, and their corresponding periodic flux-modulation parameters are given in Table~\ref{Params_table}.

+{ To further visualize the local coherence landscape in experimentally tunable parameters, we perform a two-dimensional scan around DSS-2 in the physical amplitude--frequency plane.
+In this scan, the optimized normalized waveform shape \(\tilde P(t)\) and the physical DC bias \(\tilde{\varphi}_{\rm dc}\) are fixed to the DSS-2 values, while the physical AC modulation amplitude \(\tilde{\varphi}_{\rm ac}\) and the modulation frequency \(\omega_d\) are varied.
+The scan window is \(\tilde{\varphi}_{\rm ac}\in[0.20,0.42]\) and \(\omega_d/2\pi\in[0.48,0.60]~{\rm GHz}\).
+For each grid point, we recompute the Floquet modes, quasienergy gap, filter coefficients, and the resulting coherence times \(T_1\) and \(T_\varphi\).
+The results are shown in Fig.~\ref{fig:supp_DSS2_amp_freq_scan}.
+The high-\(T_\varphi\) ridge in Fig.~\ref{fig:supp_DSS2_amp_freq_scan}(b) visualizes the local DSS structure around DSS-2 and shows that the enhanced dephasing time is not an isolated single-point feature. }

-We employed the same four selection strategies to optimize \(T_1\) and \(T_\phi\) while varying the parameter length \(n\) of the periodic function \(P(t)\).
+We employed the same four selection strategies to optimize \(T_1\) and \(T_\phi\) while varying the parameter length \(n\) of the periodic function \(P(t)=\sum_n p_n e^{in\omega_d t}\).
 Each strategy was run for up to 2000 iterations; the resulting PFs are shown in Fig.~\ref{PF_other}.
-For all tested values of \(n\), the PFs lie in the ranges \(T_\phi \in [2000,4000]\) and \(T_1 \in [600,800]\).
+For all tested values of \(n\), the PFs lie in the ranges \(T_\phi \in [2000,7500]\) and \(T_1 \in [500,900]\).
 The attainable maximum \(T_1\) generally increases with \(n\).
 Notably, the maximal \(T_\phi\) observed at \(n=5\) is lower than that reported for \(n=4\) in Fig.~1 of the main text.
 We attribute this discrepancy to incomplete convergence at \(n=5\): enlarging \(n\) increases the dimensionality and complexity of the parameter space, which typically requires more iterations to reach comparable convergence.
 Due to computational-resource limits we did not extend the optimizations for larger \(n\).
 It is expected that further improvements in the maximum achievable \(T_\phi\) may be obtained with larger $n$.

-\section{Numerical Errors Induced by Floquet Matrix Truncation}
+\subsection{Numerical Errors Induced by Floquet Matrix Truncation}